Back to Rent vs Buy Hub

 Methodology

 This guide compares renting and buying using a total-cost-of-occupancy framework.
-Buying-side costs included: principal and interest, property taxes (using 1.5% effective rate for Columbus as base), homeowner's insurance, maintenance reserve (1% of value annually), and opportunity cost of the down payment.
-Renting-side costs included: monthly rent, renter's insurance, annual rent increases (assumed 3%), and assumed investment return on down payment funds.
-Ohio data draws on Columbus REALTORS, Greater Cleveland REALTORS, and Cincinnati MLS Association data as of early 2026.
+Buying-side costs included: principal and interest, property taxes (using 1.5% effective rate for Columbus as base; rates vary significantly by school district from 1.2% to 2.4% across the state), homeowner's insurance, maintenance reserve (1% of value annually), and opportunity cost of down payment funds.
+Renting-side costs included: monthly rent, renter's insurance, annual rent increases (assumed 3% in Columbus; 2.5% in Cleveland and Cincinnati), and assumed investment return on down payment funds.
+All example assumptions are illustrative.
+Appreciation figures represent historical patterns and are not forecasts.
+Local costs vary by school district, municipality, and property type.
+Ohio data draws on Columbus REALTORS, Greater Cleveland REALTORS, Cincinnati MLS Association, and Ohio Housing Finance Agency program data as of early 2026.

 Editorial Note: This article is for general informational and educational purposes only.
 It does not constitute financial, tax, legal, mortgage, or real-estate advice.
 Ohio housing costs, property tax rates, and local market conditions vary by municipality, school district, and property type.
 Consult licensed Ohio professionals before making housing decisions.